johnduffymsc/codility/README.md

-# Solutions to Codility Developer Training Exercises
+# Codility Developer Training Exercises

 This repository contains my solutions to the Codility Developer Training exercises.